davidwych/davidwych.github.io/CV.md

 ## SUMMARY

-David C. Wych is a postdoctoral research associate in the Computer, Computational, and Statistical Sciences Division (CCS-3) and the Center for Non-Linear Studies (CNLS) at Los Alamos National Laboratory (LANL).
+David C. Wych is a Scientific Developer II focusing on cryoEM modeling for pharmaceutical drug discovery in the Structural Biology group at OpenEye Scientific Software (Cadence Molecular Sciences).
+He was recently a postdoctoral research associate in the Computer, Computational, and Statistical Sciences Division (CCS-3) and the Center for Non-Linear Studies (CNLS) at Los Alamos National Laboratory (LANL).

-His research focus involves using molecular-dynamics (MD) and quantum mechanics(QM) simulations of proteins, in both the crystalline and solution state, to better understand and improve the modeling of protein/solvent structure and disorder in X-ray crystallography (specifically, the "diffuse scattering"), developing High-performance Computing methods for crystallographic modeling and refinement, and using QM-MD simulations to probe protein structure and dynamics beyond what is possible with classical MD.
+His research focus involves using molecular-dynamics (MD) and quantum mechanics(QM) simulations of proteins, in both the crystalline and solution state, to better understand and improve the modeling of protein/solvent structure and disorder in X-ray crystallography (specifically, the "diffuse scattering") and cryo-electron microscopy, developing High-performance Computing methods for crystallographic modeling and refinement, and using QM-MD simulations to probe protein structure and dynamics beyond what is possible with classical MD.

 ## EDUCATION